m-rivera/m-rivera.github.io/research.md

 ***

-To find un up-to-date list, you may peruse my <a href="https://scholar.google.co.uk/citations?user=jKqXsfAAAAAJ&hl=en">Google Scholar</a>.
+To find an up-to-date list, you may peruse my <a href="https://scholar.google.co.uk/citations?user=jKqXsfAAAAAJ&hl=en">Google Scholar</a>.